LuccasRMedeiros/Vulkan-Loader/README.md

 This project provides the Khronos official Vulkan Loader for all platforms except [Android](https://android.googlesource.com/platform/frameworks/native/+/master/vulkan/)

+## Disclaimer
+This fork default branch (currently) corresponds to version "1.4.333"

 ## Introduction

 Vulkan is an explicit API, enabling direct control over how GPUs actually work.